Learning to Learn in the Development of Action. In

 "Variable contents may help discourage simple associative pairings."

 I think is somewhat misleading.

-5 x 13you may have to work it out.
-But if you encounter that problem often enough you can 'cache' the result.
-Some people only need to do it once.
-But there cannot be a stage when you have have encountered enough multiplications to be able to recognize any new example, or even a tiny subset of all possible new examples, since there are infinitely many pairs of numbers that can be multiplied and as they get bigger the process of working out the result gets longer except for a tiny minority of very special cases, e.g. multiplying a number by 1 or 0.
+5 x 13you have to work it out.
+If you encounter that problem often enough you can 'cache' the result.
+Some people only need to do it once to remember the result forever.
+But attempting to use easily recognized patterns in pairs of numbers in order to avoid the effort of multiplication in future will certainly lead to error.
+There cannot be a stage when you have have encountered enough multiplications to be able to recognize any new example, or even a tiny subset of all possible new examples, since there are infinitely many pairs of numbers that can be multiplied and as they get bigger the process of working out the result gets longer except for a tiny minority of very special cases, e.g. multiplying a number by 1 or 0.